 Heating and hot water

-Repair category 2
+Repair category 1

-Notes The central heating system is on dated lines.
+Notes The central heating boiler is on semi-modern lines.
 Further advice should be obtained from a gas safe registered contractor to fully ascertain the condition, life expectancy and efficiency of the system.

 Drainage

 Repair category 1

-Notes There are understood to be private drainage arrangements in the form of a septic tank.
+Notes There are understood to be private drainage arrangements in form of a septic tank/soakaway system.
 The maintenance liability, rights of access and SEPA consents should be confirmed.